igrafx/KNIME-Mining-connector/howto.md

 {       "col1": "name": "end_date", "columnIndex": "3", "columnType": "TIME", "format": "yyyy-MM-dd HH:mm:ss.SSSSSS"}         }
 ````

-More information about Columns and column mappings can be found [here](https://github.com/igrafx/mining-python-sdk/blob/dev/howto.md#sending-data).
+More information about File Structures, Columns and column mappings can be found [here](https://github.com/igrafx/mining-python-sdk/blob/dev/howto.md#sending-data).

 You must also input your **Project ID**.
 It can be found in the URL, when you are in the project.
 Or you can get it with the Project Creator node output.